BobbyTaylor82/geo-mapping/README.md

 The United States Geological Survey, or USGS for short!; provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
 So, I decided to visualize this data on a geo-map using leaflet.
 This is the [GeoJSON endpoint](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson) I used for this project.

+You can view the resuts at this [link](https://bobbytaylor82.github.io/geo-mapping/)

 Tools Used:
 <ul>